ElzaJose/TDK-RDKServiceDocs/userSettings.md

 <details>
 <summary>Developer Tips</summary>
 <br>
 Ensure that the service input is in the correct format ("CC[1-4]", "TEXT[1-4]", "SERVICE[1-64]").
-The behavior of AUTO may vary depending on the player, so it's important to test this thoroughly.
+The behavior of AUTO may be player specific, so it's important to test this functionality with the specific player being used.
 </details>

 This method triggers the [OnPreferredClosedCaptionServiceChanged](#event.OnPreferredClosedCaptionServiceChanged)